netdata/netdata/health/REFERENCE.md

   crit: $this > 80
 ```

 With dimension templates, you can condense these into a single template.
-Take note of the `alarm` and `lookup` lines.
+Take note of the `lookup` line.

 ```yaml
 template: cpu_template